crispinalan/talkcalendar/README.md

 ### Working Directory

-Make sure that the pre-compiled Flite speech synthesizer file called ***flite*** is located in the working directory.
-This is included when downloading the binary image.
+Make sure that the **phoneme** wav file directory (this stores the phoneme sound files of short duration) is located in the working directory.
+The phoneme directory can be found by downloading the binary image.
 If you do not set the a working directory it will most likely be your home directory.
 The database called "eventsdb.csv" will be located in the working directory.

+Alternatively, Talk Calendar can be built from source using the code in this repository.
+See notes below which explain how to do this.

 ## Talk Calendar Usage